patrykjadamczyk/pw-devguide/README.md

 Some of Design Patterns will have examples in different languages to show you how we would do that.
 ## 7.0 - Python Style Guide
 This section have code style guide rules for Python in PAiP Web.
+## 8.0 - JavaScript Style Guide
+This section have code style guide rules for JavaScript in PAiP Web.
 ## FF - Inspirations

 ### 2.0 Git Workflow